-Tossed with savory sautéed mushrooms and spinach, this Israeli couscous recipe is a delicious weeknight dinner option.
+This Israeli couscous recipe with spinach and mushrooms is a delicious weeknight dinner option.
 Other vegetables can be added as desired.
 The couscous is incredibly simple to cook and perfect for meal-prep.

 And easy peasy is exactly what we need right now.
 Because it's the middle of the week and this little food blog has been a hot mess for the past couple of days.
 (I thought it was a good idea to change the design.)
 (It wasn't a good idea to change the design.) *Face palm*